THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 G111 | Dario Cabal | Household Income, Sleep, and Drinking for Mid-West States G121 | Ryan Deng | Investigation on the association between drinking and mental state G151 | Mary Gerrity | Does Excessive Drinking Occur with Insomnia or Not Eating in 6 US States?
-G242 | Mengxuan Li & <br /> Yan (Zoey) Zou | (title will need to change for Portfolio) Variable selection and preprocessing for health study in Northeastern States
+G242 | Mengxuan Li & <br /> Yan (Zoey) Zou | (title needs to change) Variable selection and preprocessing for health study in Northeastern States
-G252 | Elaine Liu & <br /> Xiuyuan Lang | (title will need to change for Portfolio) Assessing the Impact of Social Determinants on Health Outcomes Using CHR-2023
+G252 | Elaine Liu & <br /> Xiuyuan Lang | (title needs to change) Assessing the Impact of Social Determinants on Health Outcomes Using CHR-2023
-G261 | Zunren (Jack) Liu | (title will need to change for Portfolio) Analysis with data from CHR-2023 G271 | Bhavya Mahesh | (title will need to change for Portfolio) Examining CHR-2023 Data to Predict Trends in Various Health Outcomes
-G291 | Kyle McGill Percy | Income Equality and Its Impact on Health Outcomes G311 | Samir Memic | (title will need to change for Portfolio) Examination of County Characteristics and Their Effects on Health Outcomes
-G321 | Gayan (Sam) Samuditha | CHR-2023: Unemployment and Premature Death
-G331 | Kathryn Menta | Analysis of Various Health Determinants Across States I Have Lived or Visited G342 | Lydia Mitchell & <br /> Manu Bulusu | (title will need to change for Portfolio) Investigating Various Determinants of Health from 6 states using CHR 2023 Data
+G261 | Zunren (Jack) Liu | (title needs to change) Analysis with data from CHR-2023 G271 | Bhavya Mahesh | (title needs to change) Examining CHR-2023 Data to Predict Trends in Various Health Outcomes G291 | Kyle McGill Percy | Income Equality and Its Impact on Health Outcomes G311 | Samir Memic | (title needs to change) Examination of County Characteristics and Their Effects on Health Outcomes G321 | Gayan (Sam) Samuditha | CHR-2023: Unemployment and Premature Death G331 | Kathryn Menta | Analysis of Various Health Determinants Across States I Have Lived or Visited G342 | Lydia Mitchell & <br /> Manu Bulusu | (title needs to change) Investigating Various Determinants of Health from 6 states using CHR 2023 Data
-G361 | Krishna Mridha | CHR-2023: Linking Economic Factors to Health Outcomes and Smoking G371 | Tony Nunnery | (title revised by TEL) Community Health and Wellness in Counties of Six States G391 | Sakshi Pandit | (title will need to change for Portfolio) Analyzing Different Health Outcomes G412 | Mauli Patel & <br /> Maksim Parfyonov | Social Determinants of Health in Midwest Counties: CHR 2023 Research Analysis G421 | Juan Perez | (title revised by TEL) Socioeconomic Status and Environmental Health Factors in U.S. Counties G431 | Camaryn Petersen | (title revised by TEL) Unemployment and Smoking in Great Lake States G451 | Justin Robinson | (title will need to change for Portfolio) Exploration of Health-Related Factors in six selected U.S. States
-G471 | Manish Sarkar | Mental and physical health related analysis using CHR-2023 data G481 | Robert Schauner | Comparing Sleep Insufficncies between 2018 and 2023
-G492 | Elizabeth Schultheis & <br /> Kamilla Abdurakhmanov | (title will need to change for Portfolio) Investigating Health Outcomes and Predictors in Counties within 6 U.S. States
+G361 | Krishna Mridha | CHR-2023: Linking Economic Factors to Health Outcomes and Smoking G371 | Tony Nunnery | (title revised by TEL) Community Health and Wellness in Counties of Six States G391 | Sakshi Pandit | (title needs to change) Analyzing Different Health Outcomes G412 | Mauli Patel & <br /> Maksim Parfyonov | Social Determinants of Health in Midwest Counties: CHR 2023 Research Analysis G421 | Juan Perez | (title revised by TEL) Socioeconomic Status and Environmental Health Factors in U.S. Counties G431 | Camaryn Petersen | (title revised by TEL) Unemployment and Smoking in Great Lake States G451 | Justin Robinson | (title needs to change) Exploration of Health-Related Factors in six selected U.S. States G471 | Manish Sarkar | Mental and physical health related analysis using CHR-2023 data G492 | Elizabeth Schultheis & <br /> Kamilla Abdurakhmanov | (title needs to change) Investigating Health Outcomes and Predictors in Counties within 6 U.S. States
-G501 | Himiede Wilson-Sesay | (title will need to change for Portfolio) An Investigation and Analysis of US Health Indicators by States
-G511 | Kareena Shah | (title will need to change for Portfolio) Relationships Between Public Health Determinants and Outcomes in US Counties
-G561 | Kexin Zhang | Three Independent Health Analysis in States with the Largest Populations
+G501 | Himiede Wilson-Sesay | (title needs to change) An Investigation and Analysis of US Health Indicators by States G511 | Kareena Shah | (title needs to change) Relationships Between Public Health Determinants and Outcomes in US Counties G561 | Kexin Zhang | (title needs to change) Three Independent Health Analysis in States with the Largest Populations

 ## Proposals Not Yet Submitted to Canvas